 You can restore data with PostgreSQL Dump Import backed up by pg_dump or pg_dumpall tools using the pg_restore application instead of psqltool.
 You can restore databases using the pg restore software in a variety of ways, for example:

 - Using the -j option to define the number of threads for restoration, you can conduct parallel restores with pg_restore.
 Each thread restores a distinct table at the same time, greatly speeding up the operation.
-Currently, the pg_restore supports this option for the only Custom File Format.
+Currently, the pg_restore supports this option for only the Custom File Format.

 - You can also use the pg_restore command to restore select Database items from a backup file that contains the entire Database.